 The Synaptic Basis of Behavior

-How does synaptic transmission contribute to neural degeneration?
 The presynaptic protein alpha-synuclein has a causative role in Parkinson’s disease and seems involved in essentially all forms of the disorder.
-However, the function of synuclein at the nerve terminal remains uncertain.
-We have found that it inhibits neurotransmitter release, and are now exploring the mechanism.
+However, the function of synuclein at the nerve terminal remains unknown.
+We have found that it inhibits neurotransmitter release, and are now elucidating the mechanism responsible.

 See research description